The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

-\end{claim} See Appendix \ref{app: derivation of differential equation} for the derivation of this claim.
-Remarkably, the saddle point condition \eqref{eq:rs-saddle-b} that determines the update of $\hat{B}^{(t)}$ is not used to derive Claim \ref{claim: differential equation}, which indicates that formally same expression for $M_1^{(t)}$ is obtained even if $B^{(t)}$ is kept constant.
+\end{prediction} See Appendix \ref{app: derivation of differential equation} for the derivation of this prediction.
+Remarkably, the saddle point condition \eqref{eq:rs-saddle-b} that determines the update of $\hat{B}^{(t)}$ is not used to derive Prediction \ref{pred: differential equation}, which indicates that formally same expression for $M_1^{(t)}$ is obtained even if $B^{(t)}$ is kept constant.